r01shiva/Portfolio-Django-Formset/README.md

 About:
 -        It is full working website on Personal Portfolio
 -        You Can Edit the portfolio
+-        Fromset concept is used / Modelformset refer views.py
 -        Create your resume Dynamically
 -        Edit Dynamically
 -        Download pdf of resume